-Daniel Amstutz (Town of Arlington) stated that the Town of Arlington has started a project to study safety and accessibility improvements on the Minuteman Bikeway.
-He noted the importance of the bikeway for Arlington residents and users traveling into and through Arlington.
-He added that the Town received a MassTrails grant to conduct a feasibility study for a trail from the Mystic River that would connect to the Minuteman Bikeway.
+Daniel Amstutz (Town of Arlington) stated that the Town of Arlington has started a project named to study safety and accessibility improvements of the Minuteman Bikeway.
+He noted the importance of the Bikeway for Arlington residents, as well as users traveling into and through the Town.
+He added that the Town received a MassTrails grant to conduct a feasibility study for a trail from the Mystic River and connecting to the Minuteman Bikeway.
 The Town will work with the City of Medford to create a regional trail link.
 He encouraged members to contact him for additional information.